robinsmidsrod/ams-han-decoder/README.md

 can set the environment variable `PERL5LIB` to `local/lib/perl5` and run the binary.
 See [Carton](https://metacpan.org/pod/Carton) for more details.

-# Installing as a systemd service sending data to MQTT broker
+# Installing as a systemd service sending data to an MQTT broker

-This is an example of using the decoder with built in MQTT client to send the data to a MQTT broker.
-With the -a prefix it´s enable Home Assistant MQTT discovery and the -i prefix ignores checksum errors.
+This is an example of using the decoder with built in MQTT client to send the data to an MQTT broker.
+The `-a` option enables Home Assistant's MQTT discovery.
 Change environment variables to suit your setup.

     [Unit]
     Description=AMS HAN decoder